makandz/synduce/deliverable-1/planning.md

 #### Scenario 2: Non-responsiveness
 A member has been missing from meetings and/or not responding to online communication.

-*Resolution*: Attempts will be made to try and catch the offender in-person.
+*Resolution*: If the team was not notified of the absence prior, attempts will be made to try and catch the offender in-person.
 If any provided justification is judged to not be sufficient, a warning will be issued.
 If the member continues to behave in such a manner after this warning, the matter will be escalated to the TA.

 #### Scenario 3: Failure to Complete Features
 A member has not been keeping up with their work.
 This is causing backlogs and possibly blocking other members from completing their tasks.